jacobemcken/jacobemcken.github.io/_posts/2025-12-04-idempotency-in-apis.md

 You will probably start seeing the benefits of idempotency in even more places.
 It is not for nothing, that idempotent data structures are a cornerstone in Clojure.

-I hope this will help you build impeccable application interfaces. 🚀
+I hope this will help you build impeccable application interfaces.
+Idempotency is a superpower. 🚀

 [1]: https://exactly-once.github.io/posts/exactly-once-delivery/